Jorgemontanez25/nfl-big-data-bowl-2026/README.md

 > **Given player tracking data at a specific moment, where will the ball land?**

-Using NFL Big Data Bowl tracking data, this project builds a complete machine learning pipeline:

-- Feature engineering from raw tracking data
+Using NFL Big Data Bowl tracking data, this project builds a complete **end-to-end machine learning pipeline**, from raw data to a deployed interactive application.
-- Model development (Random Forest → XGBoost)
-- Evaluation and error analysis
-- Deployment as an interactive ML application

 ---